thetrza/chatGPT_cli/README.md

 # chatGPT_cli
 This is a simple program created with ChatGPT to integrate ChatGPT API into the cli of Kali Linux.

-The main features are using ChatGPT API as regular chat function, or pass a file as an argument and you can chat with the AI about the contents of the file.
+The main features are using ChatGPT API as regular chat function, or pass a file as an argument so you can chat with the AI about the contents of the file.
+You can refer to the file by name.

 Usage: